Princess Nokia: Early life

-Frasqueri identifies as Afro-Indigenous, and is of Puerto Rican descent.
-When Frasqueri was ten, she lost her mother to AIDS.
+Frasqueri identifies as Afro-Indigenous and is of Puerto Rican descent.
+When Frasqueri was two, she lost her mother to AIDS.
 Between the ages of nine and sixteen, she was in foster care, during which her foster mother was physically abusive.
 After Frasqueri left foster care, she went to live with her grandmother.
 She subsequently started writing rhymes.
 Frasqueri lived around East Harlem and the Lower East Side of New York City at the time.

 Career

 2010–2018: Early career and career beginnings

 In 2010, Frasqueri recorded and released her first song, titled "Destiny", under the stage name Wavy Spice on her SoundCloud page, and later released the song on her YouTube channel in mid-2012.
 Subsequently, she released her second song, titled "Bitch I'm Posh".
 She next released "YAYA", a song that chronicles her Taíno ancestry.
 She later released the singles "Vicki Gotti" and "Versace Hottie".
 Following the singles, Frasqueri changed her stage name to Princess Nokia, which she claimed was an alter ego, and introduced the character with the song "Nokia".
+The name was inspired by the brand of the Obama phone she was eligible for as a low-income earner under the Lifeline Program.
 On May 12, 2014, Frasqueri released her debut studio album, titled Metallic Butterfly, which debuted on Vice and SoundCloud.
 On September 8, 2017, she released her second studio album, 1992 Deluxe, an expanded version of her 2016 mixtape, 1992.
 It peaked at number 25 on the US Billboard's Heatseekers Albums chart.
 NME listed it as the 32nd best album of 2017.

 Nokia debuted a radio show on Apple's Beats 1 Radio on February 18, 2018.
 Episodes aired every other Sunday and allowed listeners to get acquainted with the inner workings of Nokia's mind.
 The show has a total of six episodes labeled "The Voices in My Head with Princess Nokia."
 In September 2018, she was chosen as one of the six ambassadors by Maison Margiela to promote their new fragrance, Mutiny.
 In December 2018, Nokia released a "remastered and expanded version" of the album Metallic Butterfly, which includes three new bonus tracks.
 That same year, she released a mixtape titled A Girl Cried Red.
 Stefanie Fernández of NPR deemed it an expression of Frasqueri's artistic and emotional versatility and praised how she "transcends them."